What the MatILDa® material database offers

 600, Inconel 625 and Inconel 718 (alloy 600 / 2.4816, alloy 625 / UNS N06625 and alloy 718 / UNS N07718) or NiMn5 (2.4116) in our database.
 Material properties are available for common alloys such as AlMg3 (3.3535 / 5754) or CuZn37 (2.0320 / CW508L / CZ108).
 Further alloys of tin, zinc, cadmium and lead can be provided on request.
 Just have a look at our materials catalogue

-Details on the functions of the MatILDa® materials database
+Details on the functions of our material database

 Material data based on experiments and material models collected over decades are available in the MatILDa® materials database for various forming processes and heat treatments.